ddelong/ddelong.github.io/_posts/2005-08-20-slipknot-sues-burger-king.md

 categories:
   - General
 ---
-> Claiming that its image and persona have been hijacked as part of a marketing campaign for Burger King&#8217;s new chicken fries, the costumed heavy metal band Slipknot is threatening the fast food giant with legal action.
+> Claiming that its image and persona have been hijacked as part of a marketing campaign for Burger King's new chicken fries, the costumed heavy metal band Slipknot is threatening the fast food giant with legal action.

-I actually wondered for a brief moment if it was Slipknot, but it&#8217;s so blatantly not.
+I actually wondered for a brief moment if it was Slipknot, but it's so blatantly not.

 [read more](http://www.thesmokinggun.com/archive/0817052slipknot1.html)&nbsp;|&nbsp;[digg story](http://digg.com/music/Slipknot_sues_Burger_King)